Search Results

 Type: Staff

-The Washington Hospital Healthcare System (WHHS) affirms our commitment to promote healthier communities both locally and globally.
-We will strive to be an environmental leader in a manner that protects environmental and human health.
-WHHS recognizes the critical link between human health and the health of the environment.
-We will implement new and innovative ways to improve environmental performance through conservation, purchasing, reduction, re-use and recycling programs, and through partnership with others in the community to safeguard the environment.
-WHHS will strive to achieve optimal… Read More
+Stony Brook University Hospital is committed to promote healthier communities both locally and globally, and to be an environmental leader in all aspects of our buildings and operations in a manner that demonstrates protection of the environment and human health.
+We recognize the critical link between human health and the health of the environment, and continue to seek new and innovative ways to improve environmental performance through conservation, purchasing, reduction, re-use and recycling programs.

 Type: Resources